symfony-cmf/symfony-cmf-docs/book/installation.rst

     http://localhost:8000

+.. sidebar:: Using Other Database Backends

-If you prefer to use another database backend, for example MySQL, run the configurator (point your browser to ``/web/config.php``) or set your database connection parameters in ``app/config/parameters.yml``.
+    If you prefer to use another database backend, for example MySQL, run the configurator (point your browser to ``http://localhost:8000/config.php``)
+    or set your database connection parameters in ``app/config/parameters.yml``.
     Make sure you leave the ``database_path`` property at ``null`` in order to use another driver than SQLite.
-Leaving the field blank in the web-configurator should set it to ``null``.
+Leaving the field blank in the web-configurator will set it to ``null``.

 Overview
 --------